ApprenticeAI/frapy/docs/topics/leaks.rst

 Debugging memory leaks with ``trackref``
 ========================================

-:mod:`trackref` is a module provided by Scrapy to debug the most common cases of memory leaks.
+:mod:`trackref` is a module provided by Frapy to debug the most common cases of memory leaks.
 It basically tracks the references to all live Request, Response, Item, Spider and Selector objects.